Phoenikera Artist Celebrates Every Thread of Her Indigenous Fiber

 She’s a jewelry maker at heart but is experimenting with multiple mediums.
 Photo: Gloria Casillas-Martinez.

-She laughs at how shitty she thought her sketches were and now with some guidance, she’s producing stuff she’s proud of.
+She laughs at how shitty she thought her sketches were, and now, with some guidance, she’s producing stuff she’s proud of.

 This is not one of the shitty sketches.
 Photo: Gloria Casillas-Martinez.

-The arts weren’t part of her life growing up in León, Guanajuato, or even when she migrated to the U.S. at 8 years old with her mom, grandma, two older brothers, a younger sister and a cousin.
+The arts weren’t part of her life growing up in León, Guanajuato, or even when she migrated to the U.S. at 8 years old with her mom, grandma, two older brothers, a younger sister, and a cousin.

 I’m mesmerized by her story about a seal, blue-lit by the full moon and dead on the beach while on her path to the border; about the two times it took for them to cross and effectively stay on this side; about tip-toeing the shallow water of the Rio Grande River all the way to shore, and then making it to the city with just a plastic bag; about being stared up and down on the bus because they were dirty from the journey.